 We therefore asked relevant airports to identify the scale of the risk that particularly Barnacle and Greylag Geese, but also other goose species, pose to aircraft safety by sharing data with the EGMP Data Centre at Aarhus University, Denmark.
 We requested observational data on goose presence, birdstrike data concerning the individual species and a description of procedures to mitigate and prevent the problem.
-In Germany, this task was coordinated by Verband für biologische Flugsicherheit.
-In addition, we received information from Copenhagen Airport and Avinor, Norway.
+In Germany and Switzerland, this task was coordinated by Verband für biologische Flugsicherheit.
+The data from Switzerland were included in the analysis although Switzerland is not part of EGMP nor a range state.
+In addition, we received information from Copenhagen Airport, Avinor, Norway and Ministry of Infrastructure, the Netherlands.